Fanning Software Consulting

 QUESTION: What in the world is the Coyote Graphics System (CGS) I am hearing so much about!?

 ANSWER: The Coyote Graphics System (CGS) is a collection of Coyote Library programs that turn the traditional IDL graphics commands (e.g., Plot, Contour, Surface, TV, etc.) into modern programs that duplicate the device independence, color model independence, and functionality (including resizeable graphics windows) of the latest “new” graphics system in IDL.
 Best of all, this functionality is available in any version of IDL.
-Documentation for the Coyote Graphics System routines is now available on-line.
-Also, there are number of IDL programming tips that apply specifically to Coyote Graphics routines.
+Coyote Graphics code is available in the Plot Gallery for over 50 different types of IDL graphics plots, including line plots, contour plot, image plots, and many more.

 Coyote Graphics System Programs